Picturing History: A portrait set of early English kings and queens

 - Were all sixteen portraits produced at the same time and were they always a set?

-- What were the sources for the portraits and how important was the concept of ‘authentic likeness’?
+- What were the sources for the portraits?

 Visually, it is clear from the style of the portraits in this set that they have not all been painted by one person.
-It was previously suggested that the portraits of William I, Henry II, and the later monarchs from Edward III onward are all by one artist, and that the portraits of Henry I, Stephen, John and Edward II are by another painter.
-However, technical analysis has helped to examine the techniques used for all the portraits and enabled us to identify distinctive hands at work and we now know that the set was produced by a more complex network of artists and craftsmen than previously thought.
+It was previously suggested that the portraits of William I, Henry II, and the later monarchs from Edward III onward were painted by one artist, and that the portraits of Henry I, Stephen, John and Henry III were by another, but technical analysis has revealed that a more complex network of painters and craftsmen were involved in the making of this set.

 Several portraits can be grouped together as follows: